-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a common class of analgesics used chronically for persistent pain due to osteoarthritis and other musculoskeletal disorders in older adults.
-Specifically, an estimated 40% of people age 65 years and older fill one or more prescriptions for a NSAID each year.
-Considering that NSAIDs are also currently available over the counter, it is clear to see that even larger numbers of older adults are exposed to NSAIDs in the United States.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are a standard class of drugs.
+They are used chronically for persistent pain due to osteoarthritis and other musculoskeletal disorders in older adults.
+Specifically, an estimated 40% of people age 65 and older fill one or more prescriptions for an NSAID each year.
+Exposing themselves to serious risk.
+Considering that NSAIDs are also currently available over the counter, it is clear to see that even more significant numbers of older adults expose themselves to NSAIDs in the United States.

 NSAID use causes an estimated 41,000 hospitalizations and 3300 deaths each year among older adults.

 Some specific ADRs of concern with chronic use of NSAIDs include:

 - Cardiovascular (CV – heart attacks or heart failure) and cerebrovascular (strokes)